barsanuphe/librarian/librariansync/README.md

 At the same time, another json file is written, to be used with the Calibre Kindle plugin.

+When *downloading from librarian*, it connects (using Wi-Fi or USBNetwork, depending on your configuration) to the http server temporarily created by *librarian*, downloads the available ebooks, and updates the collections using information given by *librarian*.
+*LibrarianSync* notifies *librarian* when it is done, and *librarian* shuts down its server automatically.

 Always allow for a few seconds for the Kindle database and interface to reflect the changes made.